Our Dual Team - Team RHWC

 Red Hawk is dedicated to helping our loyal members as much as possible.
 After all, we're coaches, and we want our students to have the best chance to succeed.
 In order to be successful in wrestling you must be competing against the best, and frequently.
 While we go to as many individual tournaments as we can to coach our guys, we also want to facilitate a team atmosphere.
 This is where our club team comes in.

 We are not concerned with winning these tournaments.
 Our primary focus is serving our members and getting them better.
 Some other clubs think it's best to recruit in teams to make themselves look better.
-We feel this is a horrible business plan, as it looks to advertise and bring in people to their club, and doesn't show care towards the people who actually attend their club.
-We want to satisfy our customers and get them better.
-We only care about the people who care about us.
-This attitude has led to us having a fantastic team that we can actually call our own.
-And yes, we have won multiple dual tournaments with this ideology.
+We feel this is a horrible business plan, as it looks to advertise their business, but shows no care to the people who are actually involved.

 If your wrestler is a loyal member, he will have his chance to earn his spot.
 When we have multiple members vying for the same weight class we will conduct wrestle-offs.